 It doesn't matter what kind of coffee you drink if it is instant coffee or brewed.
 The question on everyone's mind is, "How long does coffee last?"
 That depends on a few factors, like how old the coffee beans are and whether or not they were roasted recently.
-But no matter your preference in java, chances are good that your next cup will be delicious for at least six months to a year.
+But no matter your preference in java, chances are good that your next cup will be delicious for at least six months to a year (hint: for coffee fanatics, you can check out the best coffee makers in this article).

 It all depends on the type of coffee you buy!
 The general rule is that dark roasted beans are best consumed within two weeks, while light-roasted or flavored coffees can last up to four weeks.
 If you want to keep your coffee fresh for as long as possible, ensure you uphold the correct storage methods.